Name of breed: Shire

 The National Shire Horse Spring Show is still held annually and is the largest Shire show in the UK.

-The Shire horse is also used for forestry work and leisure riding today.
+The Shire is also used for forestry work, carriage driving, showing and leisure riding.

 Image credits: feature image by Charos Pix on Flickr (CC BY-NC-SA 2.0) (cropped; colours & contrast enhanced from original), preview image by Jessica Stammer Fotografie via Wikimedia Commons (CC BY-SA 4.0) (cropped from original).